This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on ” Standardization”.

 Explanation: The pressure in the skim milk outlet must be kept constant in order to enable accurate standardization.
 This pressure must be maintained regardless of variations in flow or pressure drop caused by the equipment after separation, and this is done with a constant-pressure valve located close to the skim milk outlet.

-4. Which of factor does not affect the precision in standardization process?
+4. Which of the factor does not affect the precision in standardization process?

 a) Fluctuations in the fat content of the incoming milk